bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 ## Exercises

-1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+1. Load the dataset `Seatbelts` as part of the `datasets` package via `data(Seatbelts)`.
 Use `as.data.frame` to convert the object to a dataframe.
-Fit a linear model of driver deaths with `kms`, `petrol` and `law` as predictors.
+Fit a linear model of driver deaths with `kms`, `PetrolPrice` and `law` as predictors.
 2. Refer to question 1.
 Directly estimate the residual variation via the function `resid`.
 Compare with R's residual variance estimate.
+[Watch a video solution.](https://www.youtube.com/watch?v=T8nPIeH1rwU&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0&index=44)
 3. Refer to question 1.
 Perform an analysis of diagnostic measures including, dffits, dfbetas, influence and hat diagonals.
+[Watch a video solution.](https://www.youtube.com/watch?v=XEqlmqFTVOI&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0&index=45)